KevinMusgrave/pytorch-metric-learning/README.md

 Thank you to [Ser-Nam Lim](https://research.fb.com/people/lim-ser-nam/) at [Facebook AI](https://ai.facebook.com/), and my research advisor, [Professor Serge Belongie](https://vision.cornell.edu/se3/people/serge-belongie/).
 This project began during my internship at Facebook AI where I received valuable feedback from Ser-Nam, and his team of computer vision and machine learning engineers and research scientists.
 In particular, thanks to [Ashish Shah](https://www.linkedin.com/in/ashish217/) and [Austin Reiter](https://www.linkedin.com/in/austin-reiter-3962aa7/) for reviewing my code during its early stages of development.

 ### Open-source repos
-This library contains code that has been adapted from the following great open-source repos:
+This library contains code that has been adapted and modified from the following great open-source repos:
 - https://github.com/bnu-wangxun/Deep_Metric
 - https://github.com/chaoyuaw/incubator-mxnet/blob/master/example/gluon/embedding_learning
 - https://github.com/facebookresearch/deepcluster